fbpx

 From here we recommend the road that follows the coast, we leave you the exact route on the map

-Pink Lake entrance
+Pink Lagoon Torrevieja entrance

 Located within the Parque Natural de las Lagunas de La Mata y Torrevieja, the entrance is well-marked and easily accessible.